-- 82. From 2022/23 ring fenced funding via the refreshed Scottish Attainment Challenge Fund has been made available.
+78. From 2022/23 ring fenced funding via the refreshed Scottish Attainment Challenge Fund will be made available.
 This national fund currently comprises monies allocated to the Local Authority on the basis of Children in Low Income Families data, monies distributed to all local authorities via the Pupil Equity Fund (PEF) and monies distributed to the local authority to support care experienced children and young people.
-This funding is aimed at using education to improve outcomes for children and young people impacted by poverty with a focus on tackling the poverty related attainment gap, helping to address excellence and equity for all learners. - 83.
-East Renfrewshire's share of the local authority allocation is £135k in 2022/23, this will rise to £533k in 2025/26.
-The Education Department's Scottish Equity Fund strategy for the use and monitoring of impact of such funding was approved by Education Committee on 25 August 2022. - 84.
-In terms of PEF, East Renfrewshire schools benefitted by £1.485m in 2022/23 with funding distributed directly in line with the policy objectives and based on the number of pupils registered for free school meals; the PEF allocation to schools will continue to be £1.485m in 2023/24.
-PEF spending must be additional and determined by head teachers in consultation with their school community including staff, parents and pupils and focus primarily on closing the poverty related attainment gap; accordingly the Council is not at liberty to control any of this funding.
-Many of our schools use a participatory budget approach to determining spend.
+This funding is aimed at using education to improve outcomes for children and young people impacted by poverty with a focus on tackling the poverty related attainment gap, helping to address excellence and equity for all learners.

+79. East Renfrewshire's share of the local authority funding is £135k in 2022/23, this will rise to £533k in 2025/26.
+In terms of PEF, East Renfrewshire schools benefitted by £1.327m in 2021/22 with funding distributed directly in line with the policy objectives and based on the number of pupils registered for free school meals; the allocation for 2022/23 has yet to be finalised.
+This spending must be additional and spend determined by head teachers in consultation with their school community including staff, parents and pupils; accordingly the Council is not at liberty to control any of this funding.